The Hero of Jonestown: Congressman Leo Ryan

 Its finding surprised me.
 According to the report, Jones planned to kill everyone if Ryan left with defectors.
 “Large shipment of cyanide arrives the day before Ryan arrives,” I wrote in my notebook.
 “One survivor said Ryan’s plane ‘might fall from the sky.’”
 Dang.
 From the start, Ryan’s trip was doomed.

-and the cult
+The congressman and the cult leader

 Then the report made a strange turn.
 You would think that Jim Jones, as the possessor of a weapon of mass destruction, would act like Osama bin Laden.
 Instead, he acted like a minister weighed down by his dark secrets.